A Bridge Between Humanitarian Actors

 On 18 October, ICVA hosted a webinar for its members and NGO Fora in East and Southern Africa on the future of the Grand Bargain beyond 2023.
 The session also facilitated a discussion among participants to gather their reactions and identify areas of alignment between country-level priorities for humanitarian finance and Grand Bargain implementation, with a specific focus on local actors.

-Click on the links below to access the webinar presentation.
+Click on the links below to access the webinar presentation and recording.

 Statement